matthew-a-thomas/me/_posts/2022-06-20-questions-answered.md

 I _think_ that'll work.
 It takes into account some of the nuances of `ReentrantAsyncLock`.

+But no guarantees!

-But I don't like it.
+And I don't like it.

 # The point